SwethaReddyN/MSAzureHackathon/README.md

 5. Download [deployment.json](https://github.com/MSAzureHackathon/recycle.io/blob/master/edge/config/deployement.json) file.
 6. Update azure registry container details and environment variables in the downloaded file.
 7. Update desired properties:
-		a. binWidth - width of the trash bin (number)
+		* binWidth - width of the trash bin (number)
-		b. binType - recycle or organic
+		* binType - recycle or organic
 8. In the Azure IoT Hub Devices explorer, right-click on registered Pi, and then select Create Deployment for IoT Edge device.
 Select the downloaded deployment.json file and then choose Select Edge Deployment Manifest.